Amsterdam/blackspots-import/README.md

 docker-compose up --build
 ```

-Note that you'll need access to the credentials used by Gatekeeper.
+Note that in order to access the API through Gatekeeper you will need access to the Keycloack credentials.

+* The API is available on: `<docker-host>:8001`.
+* Gatekeeper is available on `<docker-host>:8000`.

 ## Testing